Markmwaura/DesignAgency/README.md

 # DesignAgency

-This is a deisgn agency website.It is simple and great!
+This is a design agency website.It is simple and great!